 Best Practices for Reducing Downtime and Increasing Performance (OEE)

 1. Visibility of your OEE on the shop floor

-As soon as you have data coming in, the first recommended step is to make it visible on the shop floor.
+As soon as you have data coming in from your downtime tracking software, the first recommended step is to make it visible on the shop floor.
 Just doing that has the “magic” effect of reducing your downtime because people are more aware of the situation, more motivated to improve it, and now they have the information to act on downtime as it happens.

-OEE consists of three components: Availability, Performance and Quality.
-Each of them can be visualized separately and in comparison with the previous period.
+OEE consists of three components: Availability, Performance, and Quality.
+Each can be visualized separately and compared to the previous period.
 Here is how our client ELBAK does it: